freezer walkincropped

 Luckily the outcome of this incident is a light-hearted tale of meat-based escape however, the outcome could have been very different.

-Employers using a walk in freezer should consider:
+• Employers using a commercial walk in freezer should consider walk in freezer safety measures, such as:

 • Keeping access to the store restricted to authorised, trained persons only.